aws/karpenter-provider-aws/website/content/en/preview/faq.md

 ### How do I upgrade an EKS Cluster with Karpenter?

+{{% alert title="Note" color="primary" %}}
 Karpenter recommends that you always validate AMIs in your lower environments before using them in production environments.
 Read [Managing AMIs]({{<ref "./tasks/managing-amis" >}}) to understand best practices about upgrading your AMIs.

-When upgrading an Amazon EKS cluster, [Karpenter's Drift feature]({{<ref "./concepts/disruption#drift" >}}) can automatically upgrade the Karpenter-provisioned nodes to stay in-sync with the EKS control plane.
-Karpenter Drift is enabled by default starting `0.33.0`.

-{{% alert title="Note" color="primary" %}}
-Karpenter's default [EC2NodeClass `amiFamily` configuration]({{<ref "./concepts/nodeclasses#specamifamily" >}}) uses the latest EKS Optimized AL2 AMI for the same major and minor version as the EKS cluster's control plane, meaning that an upgrade of the control plane will cause Karpenter to auto-discover the new AMIs for that version.

 If using a custom AMI, you will need to trigger the rollout of this new worker node image through the publication of a new AMI with tags matching the [`amiSelector`]({{<ref "./concepts/nodeclasses#specamiselectorterms" >}}), or a change to the [`amiSelector`]({{<ref "./concepts/nodeclasses#specamiselectorterms" >}}) field.
 {{% /alert %}}

+Karpenter's default behavior will upgrade your nodes when you've upgraded your Amazon EKS Cluster.
+Karpenter will [drift]({{<ref "./concepts/disruption#drift" >}}) nodes to stay in-sync with the EKS control plane version.
+Drift is enabled by default starting in `v0.33`.
+This means that as soon as your cluster is upgraded, Karpenter will auto-discover the new AMIs for that version.

 Start by [upgrading the EKS Cluster control plane](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html).
-After the EKS Cluster upgrade completes, Karpenter's Drift feature will detect that the Karpenter-provisioned nodes are using EKS Optimized AMIs for the previous cluster version, and [automatically cordon, drain, and replace those nodes]({{<ref "./concepts/disruption#control-flow" >}}).
-To support pods moving to new nodes, follow Kubernetes best practices by setting appropriate pod [Resource Quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/), and using [Pod Disruption Budgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/) (PDB).
-Karpenter's Drift feature will spin up replacement nodes based on the pod resource requests, and will respect the PDBs when deprovisioning nodes.
+After the EKS Cluster upgrade completes, Karpenter will Drift and disrupt the Karpenter-provisioned nodes using EKS Optimized AMIs for the previous cluster version by first spinning up replacement nodes.
+Karpenter respects [Pod Disruption Budgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/) (PDB), and automatically [replaces, cordons, and drains those nodes]({{<ref "./concepts/disruption#control-flow" >}}).
+To best support pods moving to new nodes, follow Kubernetes best practices by setting appropriate pod [Resource Quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) and using PDBs.

 ## Interruption Handling